Floydlang/floyd/Docs/Floyd script reference.md

 ```

 ### Relational Operators
+Used to compare two values.
+The result is true or false:

 ```
-	a == b				true if a and b have the same value a != b				true if a and b have different values a > b				true if the value of a is greater than the value of b a < b				true if the value of a is smaller than the value of b
+**a == b**				true if a and b have the same value
+	a != b				true if a and b have different values a > b				true if the value of a is greater than the value of b a < b				true if the value of a is smaller than the value of b